-To make this playful toothbrush holder, drill 3/4-inch holes through a wooden figure, then coat using glossy white spray paint.
-Look for figures large enough to accommodate a few holes without splitting -- find them in thrift stores, on eBay, and at garage sales.
+Perfect for a kids' bathroom, this quick DIY project turns a wooden animal figurine into a playful toothbrush holder.
+Simply drill 3/4-inch holes through a wooden figure, then coat using glossy white spray paint.
+Look for figures large enough to accommodate a few holes without splitting.
+You can often find them in craft stores, on eBay, and at garage sales.

 Turn an old spoon rack into a fun display board with twine.
-Wrap colorful twine around the spoon holders and use small clothespins to display pretty ephemera.
+Wrap colorful twine around the spoon holders and use small clothespins to display reminders or mementos.
 If you have extra time, paint the spoon rack before wrapping the twine.

 Rescue cast-off crystal platters and turn them into one-of-a-kind artwork.
 Paint the smooth sides of the platters with two to three coats of acrylic paint; let dry between coats.
 Mix and match colors, sizes, and patterns, then hang the platters together in a grouping.